Korean Air Flight 2708: Accident

-As the aircraft was taking off from Runway 34R at Tokyo Haneda, the pilots heard a loud bang coming from the left.
+As the aircraft was taking off from Runway 34R at Tokyo Haneda, the pilots heard a loud bang from the left.
 The pilots aborted the takeoff and the aircraft came to a stop, whereupon an evacuation commenced.
-All the occupants escaped, but 12 passengers were injured and were taken to a hospital near the airport.
+All the occupants escaped, but 12 occupants received minor injuries and were taken to a hospital near the airport.
 Incoming flights were diverted to Tokyo's Narita International Airport and to Osaka.
 The airport firefighters quickly extinguished the fire.
 The aircraft reportedly travelled 700 metres down the runway before coming to a stop, with engine-parts scattered 600 metres from the point at which the aircraft began accelerating and tire-marks 700 metres from that point.

 Impact

-Because of the incident, all four runways of Haneda Airport was closed, impacting a total of at least 36,000 passengers.
-Among the impacted was Toshinao Nakagawa, who was supposed to attend US President Barack Obama's speech at the Hiroshima Peace Memorial Museum as one of the elected officials of Hiroshima Prefecture.
+Because of the incident, all four runways of Haneda Airport was closed, affecting a total of at least 36,000 passengers.
+Among those affected was Toshinao Nakagawa, who was supposed to attend US President Barack Obama's speech at the Hiroshima Peace Memorial Museum as one of the elected officials of Hiroshima Prefecture.
 Nakagawa was unable to make the trip due to his flight being cancelled as a result of this accident.